arisongha/algorithm/leetcode/Easy/HouseRobber/README.md

 Explanation: Rob house 1 (money = 2), rob house 3 (money = 9) and rob house 5 (money = 1).
              Total amount you can rob = 2 + 9 + 1 = 12.
 ```

+## My Result

+**Runtime** : 40 ms, faster than 38.91% of Python3 online submissions for House Robber.

+**Memory Usage** : 13.3 MB, less than 5.00% of Python3 online submissions for House Robber.